Staff

 Julia Tyler, Executive Director

-Julia Tyler is the Executive Director for Johnson Service Corps, through which she lives out her calling to build communities of joy, strength, and courage.
+Julia Tyler (she/her) is the Executive Director for Johnson Service Corps, through which she lives out her calling to build communities of joy, strength, and courage.
 Previously, Julia directed family ministry programs for Unitarian Universalist congregations in North Carolina and California.
 She graduated from Macalester College in St. Paul, Minnesota with a degree in Religious Studies.
 Julia spent four months backpacking on the Appalachian Trail, and plans to return when her son is big enough to carry his own pack.
 Julia loves the outdoors, spirituality, justice, and intentional communities, and she is honored to support the Beloved Community that is Johnson Service Corps.

 Heather Fisher, Operations Manager

-Heather Fisher is the Operations Manager for Johnson Service Corps.
+Heather Fisher (she/her) is the Operations Manager for Johnson Service Corps.
 Previously, Heather served as Operations Manager for Science Fun for Everyone and an Education Fellow at the Museum of Life and Science.
 Heather is originally from New Jersey but has lived in Durham since 2013.
 She has two kids who keep life fun, busy, and loud.
 In her spare time, she loves short hikes and adventures with the kids, working in her vegetable garden, and canning everything possible so it does not go to waste.

 Jae Richardson, Group Therapist